-It’s expensive to buy or lease, but total cost of ownership is where the Renault Master Z.E. claws back money
+It’s expensive to buy or lease, but total cost of ownership is where the Renault Master E-TECH claws back money

-The benefits of the Master Z.E.’s low running costs will be felt as soon as you hit the road.
-Charging costs a fraction of the price of filling a van with diesel, and as the Master Z.E. is designed with multi-drop deliveries in mind, it'll soon recoup the additional cost if it’s being used five or six days a week, all year round, when compared to a diesel van.
+With the panel-van version of the Renault Master E-TECH starting around the £50,000, it’s pretty expensive.
+That’s a lot more than for a diesel-powered Master, but benefits of the E-TECH’s low running costs will be felt as soon as you hit the road.
+Charging costs much less than filling up with diesel, and as the Master E-TECH is designed with multi-drop deliveries in mind, it'll soon recoup the additional cost if it’s being used five or six days a week, all year round, when compared to a diesel van.

-The Master Z.E. falls into insurance groups 45 to 46, which is pretty much the same as equivalent diesel version of the van, so there should be little or no difference in the cost of coverage.
+The Master E-TECH falls into insurance groups 45 and 46, which is pretty much the same as equivalent diesel version of the van, so there should be little or no difference in the cost of coverage.

-Service intervals for the Master Z.E. are every two years or 25,000 miles, whichever comes first.
-Renault offers its iCare service package for the Master Z.E. through its Pro+ van centres.
+Service intervals for the Master E-TECH are every two years or 25,000 miles, whichever comes first.
+Renault offers its iCare service package for the Master E-TECH through its Pro+ van centres.
 They're able to arrange a service package based on your mileage and work requirements, and it’s designed to minimise the time your van spends off the road.

 In This Review

-- 2Range, battery & chargingIts sheer size means the Renault Master Z.E. is compromised in terms of driving range
+- 2Range, battery & chargingIts sheer size means the Renault Master E-TECH is compromised in terms of driving range

-- 3Running costs - currently readingIt’s expensive to buy or lease, but total cost of ownership is where the Renault Master Z.E. claws back money
+- 3Running costs & insurance - currently readingIt’s expensive to buy or lease, but total cost of ownership is where the Renault Master E-TECH claws back money

-- 5Interior & comfortFunction beats form in the utilitarian Renault Master Z.E. cab
+- 5Interior, dashboard & comfortFunction beats form in the utilitarian Renault Master E-TECH cab

 - 6Boot space, seating & load spaceThe Renault Master E-TECH is one of the most spacious electric vehicles on sale today